Generalized finite and affine $W$-algebras in type $A$: Introduction

-Our goal in this paper is to apply a version of the BRST complex $C^k(\lambda,\mu)$ of the quantum Drinfeld--Sokolov reduction to construct a new family of affine $W$-algebras $W^k(\lambda,\mu)$ associated with the centralizers $\agot$ of nilpotent elements in the Lie algebra $\gl_N$.
+Our goal in this paper is to apply a version of the BRST complex $C^k(\lambda,\mu)$ of the quantum Drinfeld--Sokolov reduction to construct a new family of vertex algebras $W^k(\lambda,\mu)$ associated with the centralizers $\agot$ of nilpotent elements in the Lie algebra $\gl_N$.
 Here $\la$ is a partition of $N$ with $n$ parts corresponding to the chosen nilpotent element, while $\mu$ is a partition of $n$.
 We show that $W^k(\lambda,\mu)$ inherits a vertex algebra structure from $C^k(\lambda,\mu)$ (Theorem~\ref{thm:vera}).
 The main results concerning the structure of $W^k(\lambda,\mu)$ are given in Theorem~\ref{thm:degree zero} and Corollary~\ref{cor:affine structure}, where its generating sets were described.

 The family of affine $W$-algebras $W^k(\lambda,\mu)$ turns out to interpolate between several classes of vertex algebras previously studied in the literature.
-In the specialization where $\la=(1^N)$ is the column-partition of $N$ and $\mu=(N)$ is the row-partition, we get the {\em affine $W$-algebra $W^{\tss k}(\gl_N)$} going back to the pioneering works of Zamolodchikov~\cite{z:ie} and Fateev and Lukyanov~\cite{fl:mt}.
-Such $W$-algebras associated with arbitrary simple Lie algebras originate in conformal field theory and they were intensively studied both in mathematics and physics literature; see e.g. \cite{a:iw}, \cite{bs:ws} and \cite[Ch.~15]{fb:va} for detailed expositions and reviews.

-Furthermore, if $\lambda$ is the column-partition while the partition $\mu$ of $N$ is arbitrary, then $W^k(\lambda,\mu)$ coincides with the affine $W$-algebra $W^k(\gl_N,f)$ associated with a nilpotent element $f\in \g$ of type $\mu$, as introduced by Kac, Roan and Wakimoto \cite{krw:qr}; see Remark~\ref{rem:krw} below.
+In the specialization where $\la=(1^N)$ is the column-partition of $N$ and $\mu=(N)$ is the row-partition, we get the affine $W$-algebra $W^{\tss k}(\gl_N)$ going back to \cite{z:ie} and \cite{fl:mt}.
+If the partition $\mu$ of $N$ is arbitrary, then $W^k(\lambda,\mu)$ coincides with the affine $W$-algebra $W^k(\gl_N,f)$ associated with a nilpotent element $f \in \gl_N$ of type $\mu$, as introduced in \cite{krw:qr}; see Remark~\ref{rem:krw} below.

-In a different specialization where the partition $\lambda$ with $n$ parts is arbitrary and $\mu=(n)$ is the row-partition, $W^k(\lambda,(n))$ is the affine $W$-algebra $W^k(\agot)$ introduced in a recent work of the second author \cite{m:wa}.
+In a different specialization where the partition $\lambda$ with $n$ parts is arbitrary and $\mu=(n)$ is the row-partition, $W^k(\lambda,(n))$ is the affine $W$-algebra $W^k(\agot)$ introduced in \cite{m:wa}.
 For an alternative choice, where $\mu=(1^n)$ is the column-partition, the $W$-algebra $W^k(\lambda,(1^n))$ coincides with the universal affine vertex algebra $V^k(\agot)$, where $\agot$ is the centralizer of a nilpotent element of type $\la$.
 Note that, in general, the $W$-algebra $W^k(\lambda,\mu)$ need not be conformal; see Example~\ref{rem:no conformal vector}.